sonofmom/ton-setup/README.md

-# slim-ton-node
+# ton-setup
-Collection of scripts to bootstrap TON node without MTC
+Set of scripts helping to bootstrap TON node